KGyST/samuTest/README.md

     - Actually if there is a test/test_errors folder pair, maybe one central WinMerge file is enough.
 - Exception as a result: handling + config
 - Whether to run `current.json`
-- Include or exclude
+- Include or exclude issues

+---

 - Global variable handling pre/post

----

 - Options to be added
 - Parametrization, new parameters
   - `run_only`